143 Research Institutions jobs in South Africa

 The Acceleration Consortium (AC) promotes an inclusive research environment and supports the EDI priorities of the unit.

-The Acceleration Consortium received a$200M Canadian First Research Excellence Grantf or seven years to develop self-driving labs for chemistry and materials, the largest ever grant to a Canadian University.
-This grant will provide the Acceleration Consortium with seven years of funding to execute its vision
+The Acceleration Consortium received a $200M Canadian First Research Excellence Grant for seven years to develop self-driving labs for chemistry and materials, the largest ever grant to a Canadian University.
+This grant will provide the AC with seven years of funding to execute its vision.

 The AC is developing seven advanced SDLs plus an AI and Automation lab: